unscriptable/cssx/doc/CREATE.md

-This module defines a fast lightweight function for creating new elements terse, CSS selector-based syntax.
+This cssx/create module defines a fast lightweight function for creating new elements with terse, CSS selector-based syntax.
 The single function from this module creates new DOM elements with the signature:

     create(referenceElement?, selector, properties|innerHTML);